HiDeoo/starlight-blog/docs/src/content/docs/configuration.md

 **Type:** [`StarlightBlogAuthorsConfig`](#author-configuration)

 A list of global authors for all blog posts or regular authors that can be referenced in individual blog posts.
-Check the ["Authors" guide](/guides/authors) section for more informations.
+Check the ["Authors" guide](/guides/authors) for more informations.

 ### `prevNextLinksOrder`